sebseb7/TacFlightComputer/Readme.md

 ### Features
 - Displays information during flight about the current vessel's orbit: apoapsis, periapsis, time to apoapsis, time to periapsis, orbital period, inclination, altitude.
 - The altitude is measured above the surface of the planet, either the terrain or the ocean surface -- whichever is closer.
+- Also shows the current biome.
 - Unlocks in Career mode with the discovery of Basic Rocketry.
+- Does not require any parts.
 - Works during EVA!